 The stochastic indicator is classified as an oscillator, a term used in technical analysis to describe a tool that creates bands around some mean level.
 The idea is that price action will tend to be bound by the bands and revert to the mean over time.
 The indicator provides buy and sell signals for traders to enter or exit positions based on momentum.

 To get the most out of this guide, it’s recommended to practice putting these stochastic indicator trading strategies into action.
-The best risk-free way to test these strategies is with a demo account, which gives you access to our trading platform and $10,000 in virtual funds for you to practice with.
-Get your free demo account.
+The best risk-free way to test these strategies is with a demo account, which gives you access to our trading platform and $50,000 in virtual funds for you to practice with.

 What is a Stochastic Oscillator?